Posted: Thursday, Jul 16th, 2020

 header image Publisher Museum of Ventura County

-Yes, Main Street looks different to us all now, with restaurants and shops out in the street in an attempt to move activities outside for the safety of all.
+Yes, Main Street looks different to us all now, with restaurants and shops out in the street.
 But imagine if you made the same stroll in, say, 1875.
 Yes, there are locally-owned businesses, but deliveries (note left side of photo) were less Amazon-like, as, no doubt, was the pace of life.
 Landscaping wasn’t a priority; traffic not given a whit of a consideration.
 But, fall into this picture, and you can still smell the sea and (barely) see the folded hills and know you are heading toward the San Buenaventura Mission, likely on an errand far different than today.